build-cpp/glfw_template/README.md

     "cmake/generate_shaders.cmake"
 ]

-# See https://github.com/microsoft/vcpkg#getting-started on how to use vcpkg
+# See https://vcpkg.io/en/packages.html for available packages
 # Chose a version from https://github.com/microsoft/vcpkg/releases
-# During CMake configuration you will be told how to find and link to the packages
 [vcpkg]
-version = "2020.11"
+version = "2021.05.12"
-packages = ["glfw3", "GLEW"]
+packages = ["glfw3", "glew"]

 # vcpkg will download the packages, but you still need to find them to use them
 [find-package]